DCF77: Future and call sign

 The signal distribution contract between the PTB and the DCF77 transmitter operator Media Broadcast GmbH is periodically renewed.
-After negotiations in 2021 the PTB and Media Broadcast GmbH agreed to continue the dissemination of the German national legal time for the next 10 years.
+After negotiations in 2021, the PTB and Media Broadcast GmbH agreed to continue the dissemination of the German national legal time for the next 10 years.
 In order to improve the reliability of the broadcast and also the ease of maintenance by the operator, Media Broadcast GmbH has announced that it will build a second remote-controllable high-performance transmitter in 2022.
 The facilities will then be completely duplicated on site.
 In the past the PTB expressed it will initialize new negotiations if modernization activities at the transmitting station to improve the signal reception reliability throughout Europe are deemed necessary.

-The call sign DCF77 stands for D = Deutschland (Germany), C = long wave signal, F = the longwave transmitters on the premises of the transmitting station Mainflingen (due to its vicinity to Frankfurt am Main), 77 = frequency: 77.5 kHz.
+The call sign DCF77 stands for D = Deutschland (Germany), C = long wave signal, F = Frankfurt am Main as the umbrella regional unit, 77 = frequency: 77.5 kHz.

 Time code details

 Like most longwave time transmitters (akin to the 162 kHz 800 kW TDF time signal broadcast from France), DCF77 marks seconds by reducing carrier power for an interval beginning on the second.
 The duration of the reduction is varied to convey one bit of time code per second, repeating every minute.
 The carrier is synchronized so the rising zero-crossing occurs on the second.
 All modulation changes also occur at rising zero-crossings.